owasp-dep-scan/blint/README.md

 Blint produces the following json artifacts in the reports directory:

+- blint-output.html - HTML output from the console logs
 - exename-metadata.json - Raw metadata about the parsed binary.
 Includes symbols, functions, and signature information
 - findings.json - Contains information from the security properties audit.
 Useful for CI/CD based integration
 - reviews.json - Contains information from the capability reviews.
 Useful for further analysis